Brewood: The Victorian crisis

 Coven had already received a great stimulus from the improvement of communications.
-The main road between Wolverhampton and Stafford, which passed very close to Coven, was turnpiked under an Act of 1760.
+The main road between Wolverhampton and Stafford, which passed very close to Coven, was turnpiked under an Stafford, Worcester and Warwick Roads Act 1760 (1 Geo.
+3. c.
+39).
 The Staffordshire and Worcestershire Canal was built between 1768 and 1772, passing very close to Coven, and bringing into existence the hamlet of Coven Heath, just beyond the southern boundary of the parish at that point.
 Both of these were vast improvements in their day.
 Coven was brought much closer to the growing urban centres of the Industrial Revolution, just as Brewood town was passed by.
 As a result, most of the growth in population and the new housing within the parish, through to the early 20th century, appeared either at Coven or along the Kiddemore Green Road to Bishops Wood, not in Brewood itself.

 Just north of Coven, Four Ashes, originally just a pub fronted by four ash trees, grew into a small distinct settlement, boosted not just by increased traffic on the main road, but by Edward Monckton's diversion of the Brewood-Wolverhampton route.
 Significantly, Monckton either owned or soon bought, Four Ashes as part of his Somerford estate.
 From 1785, Four Ashes was visited every night by the Birmingham-Liverpool mail coach, and from 1810 the Bristol-Manchester mail coach called each day.
 Brewood acquired a coach stop, on the London to Liverpool run, only later, and that needed extra horses to get it over the bad road through Bishops Wood to Watling Street.
 Not surprisingly, a rival operator soon opened up a route through Four Ashes and Gailey, by-passing the old town.
 The arrival of the railway killed most of Four Ashes' coach connections but gave the eastern edge of the parish a huge advantage that the centre could not match.
 Four Ashes was to evolve into the main industrial zone of the area.
 Such were changes in population distribution and economic activity that ran alongside the general decline, and ran against it in defined localities.
 They redrew the map of Brewood, creating the three-centred structure which persists to this day.